dadario10/Data_Modeling_Project/README.md

 * Compare each of the machine learning predictive models to the actual performance of the selected stocks.
 *
 * Use a Tableau HTML, to visualize models' prediction.
-* Use video to assist in the visualization of the data.

 ## Technologies
 * Python & Pandas